open-contracting-extensions/public-private-partnerships/docs/framework.md

 #### VI.2.2.
 Supporting documentation on capital subsidies

-Capital subsidies paid during construction with periodicity of milestones
+> Capital subsidies paid during construction with periodicity or milestones

 Links to these documents should be provided using [Document](reference/documents) objects in the [contracts/documents](../reference/schema/#release-schema.json,,contracts/0/documents) array.
 A short summary of each document can be provided using its `description` field.
 Each document's `documentType` field should be set to 'grants'.